mybatis/jpetstore-6/README.md

 * [See the docs](http://www.mybatis.org/jpetstore-6)

+#hi this is first project
-## Other versions that you may want to know about
+## Other versions that you may want to know aboUt

 - JPetstore on top of Spring, Spring MVC, MyBatis 3, and Spring Security https://github.com/making/spring-jpetstore
 - JPetstore with Vaadin and Spring Boot with Java Config https://github.com/igor-baiborodine/jpetstore-6-vaadin-spring-boot